rpl-lab/lctes22-zlax/README.md

 # JAX Based Parallel Inference for Reactive Probabilistic Programming: Artifact

-This artifact supports the article **JAX Based Parallel Inference for Reactive Probabilistic Programming** submitted to LCTES 2022.
+This artifact supports the LCTES 2022 article **JAX Based Parallel Inference for Reactive Probabilistic Programming**.
 It contains:

 - `zelus`: a modified version of the [Zelus](https://zelus.di.ens.fr) compiler with a new JAX backend
 - `probzelus`: the original [ProbZelus](https://github.com/IBM/probzelus) runtime for OCaml
 - `zlax`: the new ProbZelus runtime for JAX
 - `examples`: several examples of ProbZelus programs
 - `zlax-benchmarks`: the benchmarks to compare the OCaml and JAX runtimes based on the original [ProbZelus benchmark](https://github.com/IBM/probzelus)
-- `lctes2022-paper24.pdf`: the submitted paper to [LCTES 2022](https://pldi22.sigplan.org/track/LCTES-2022)
+- `lctes22-zlax.pdf`: the [LCTES 2022](https://pldi22.sigplan.org/track/LCTES-2022) paper.
 - `lctes22-zlax-image.tar.gz`: the saved [Docker](https://www.docker.com) image with everything installed.